Cadet: Netherlands

-New Zealand

-In New Zealand, the cadet forces comprises the Sea Cadet Corps (SCC), the New Zealand Cadet Corps (NZCC), and the Air Training Corps (ATC).
-All three corps are part of the umbrella organisation of the New Zealand Cadet Forces.

 Norway

 In Norway, a cadet is an officer in training at one of the three Norwegian War Academies ("Krigsskole").
-Each service branch (Army, Navy, and Air Force) is responsible for its own war academy (i.e. Naval War Academy).

-The cadets hold the rank of 2nd Lieutenant during training, and graduates as a 1st Lieutenant.
+Each service branch (Army, Navy, and Air Force) is responsible for its war academy.
+The cadets hold the rank of 2nd Lieutenant during training, and graduate as a 1st Lieutenant.

 Pakistan

-Pakistan has a strong line of cadet colleges throughout the country.
-Cadet Colleges are special school system of the Pakistan Armed Forces that act as feeder schools for the services officer training academies of the Pakistan Army, Navy and Air Force.
-They are specifically intended to prepare young students from a very broad range of socioeconomic and linguistic backgrounds to pass the demanding physical, educational, psychological and behavioural standards of the Inter Services Selection Board (ISSB).
-This is distinct from the purpose of regular cantonment schools intended to educate the children of service members.
-The expansion of the Pakistan armed forces, and the broadening of the social base of its officers corps from the 1960s onwards has inevitably led to the expansion in the number of cadet colleges and their distribution around the country.
+In Pakistan, a cadet is an officer in training at one of the three Military Academies of Pakistan, namely the Pakistan Military Academy, Pakistan Air Force Academy, and the Pakistan Naval Academy.
+Typically, male cadets are called 'Gentlemen Cadets' and female cadets are called 'Lady Cadets'.
+Cadets, based on their grades, physical fitness, and other achievements may be promoted to different ranks in the cadet system, the most senior rank is 'Academy Senior under Officer'.
+Cadets given these ranks are awarded certain privileges, for example, the ability to choose a unit of their preference upon passing out.
+Furthermore, it is one of these cadets who wins the coveted Sword of Honor.
+Some of these senior cadets are also selected for Foreign Academy training at the Royal Military Academy Sandhurst, Royal Military College, Duntroon and other allied military academies.

 Philippines

-In the Philippines, the term cadet is used in mostly military attached organizations, but it is more distinctive in the service academies of the Philippines, [e.g., the Philippine Military Academy (PMA), the Philippine National Police Academy (PNPA), Philippine Merchant Marine Academy (PMMA), Maritime Academy of Asia and the Pacific (MAAP) and Aerospace Cadets of the Philippines (ACP)].
+In the Philippines, the term cadet is used in mostly military attached organizations, but it is more distinctive in the service academies of the Philippines, [e.g., the Philippine Military Academy (PMA), the Philippine National Police Academy (PNPA), Philippine Merchant Marine Academy (PMMA), Maritime Academy of Asia and the Pacific (MAAP) and Aerospace Cadets of the Philippines (ACP).
 Graduates of these service academies are automatically given officer commissions in the Armed Forces of the Philippines, the Philippine National Police, Philippine Coast Guard, the Bureau of Fire Protection, and Bureau of Jail Management and Penology.
 Graduates of PMMA are given reserve officer status in the Philippine Navy and mostly go to private shipping firms.
-The term cadet is also applicable to the enrollees of Citizen's Army Training (for high school) and Reserve Officer Training Corps (for college).
 Service academy cadets are thought to be between the NCO and officer ranks, and NCO consider cadets as rank higher to them.
 Punishments for the cadets depends on their violations.
-If a cadet violated the rules and regulations of Philippine Military Training and the rules of the school itself, the cadet will get punished by either doing push-ups, pumping, or squat.
+If a cadet violates the rules and regulations of Philippine Military Training and the rules of the school itself, the cadet will get punished by either doing push-ups, pumping, or squat.

 Officer candidates are referred to RESCOM, AFPOCS and PCGOBETC students who had baccalaureate degree, foreign service academies and reserve officer pools undergoing 4 months to 1 year of rigorous military training.
 On the other hand, cadets are referred to students of military schools undergoing 4 years of military training while completing their college degree.